Changing Programmes at Durham

 Programmes which are longer

-If your new programme is longer than your previous programme you will need to extend your Tier 4 (General) visa at some point before your curent visa expires, so that you have enough time to complete your study.
+If your new programme is longer than your previous programme you will need to extend your Tier 4 (General) visa once you have confirmation that you can transfer to the longer programme and before your curent visa expires, so that you have enough time to complete your study.

 You can apply to extend your visa at any time before your current visa expires.